-Lindsey Parry claims she is not a designer.
-And she’s right.
-She’s much more than that.
-She is a creator and she’s literally a Godsend to a group of indigenous women in Panama.
+Founder of 4 Love Clothing Lindsey Parry claims she is not a designer.
+And she’s right – she’s much more than that.
+She is a creator and a godsend to a group of indigenous women in Panama.

 Life as Lindsey knew it would never be the same the minute she opened a book called Half the Sky by Pulitzer Prize winners Nicholas D. Kristof and Sheryl WuDunn.
 There were several times she wanted to close it (some chapters were just too hard to read) but she just couldn’t put it down.